Mariolafritz/90DaysOfAnalytics/README.md

 # 90DaysOfAnalytics
-This Repository would enable you acquire a the basics of Microsoft Excel,python,SQL,Power B1,git
+This Repository would enable you acquire the basics of Microsoft Excel,python,SQL,Power B1,git